 An aortic aneurysm is a bulging section in the wall of the aorta—the large blood vessel delivering blood from the heart to the body—that has become stretched-out and thin.
 Where the wall of the blood vessel bulges out, it becomes weaker and may burst or rupture, causing bleeding.

 Most aortic aneurysms are caused by a combination of hardening of the arteries (atherosclerosis), genetics, and aging.
-However, a small number are caused by inflammation or infection.
+But a small number are caused by inflammation or infection.
+These are called inflammatory aneurysms.

 WebMD Medical Reference from Healthwise